kevintruong/til/Synchronization-4-The-Critical-Section-Problem.md

-## What is the critical section problem?
+## What is the Critical Section Problem?

 As already discussed [here] (todo link), there are critical parts of our code that can only be executed by one thread at a time.
 We describe this requirement as 'mutual exclusion'; only one thread (or process) may have access to the shared resource.